zoltanpal/palzlib/palzlib/sentiment_analyzers/README.md

 ## Contributions

-Feel free to fork, submit issues, or open pull requests to improve the library!
+Feel free to fork, submit issues, or contact me to improve the library!